Skip to content

 The Dome Pro feels like a heavy-duty shaver.

-The Skull Shaver Pitbull Gold Pro is quite heavy, too, but this is heavier, and I have something in my mind that if it’s heavier like this, it is of higher quality.
+The Skull Shaver Pitbull Gold Pro is quite heavy, too, but this is heavier.
+I have the impression that if it’s heavier, it is of higher quality (although I’m not sure if that’s the correct thinking).

 It’s quite large compared to some other head shavers, but it just misses being too bulky to hold.
-It holds in the palm well enough and feels comfortable.
+It fits well in the palm and feels comfortable.

-This is the first head shaver that I have used with the option of holding the head section between the fingers like a Skull Shaver (see photo above).
+This is the first head shaver I have used that offers the option of holding the head section between the fingers, similar to the Skull Shaver (see photo above).
 This provides a design that makes shaving the back of the head easier, and I like it (I have become accustomed to this after using the Skull Shavers).

-The undersides of the shaver have a matte, nonslip finish, but it has no rubberized sides or sections, which are usually more grippy.
-However, the matte nonslip is fine and suffices.
+The undersides of the shaver have a matte, nonslip finish; however, it lacks rubberized sides or sections, which are typically more grippy.
+However, the matte nonslip is fine and sufficient.

 Blades and Head